You’ve got questions?

 A: Our online registration system is up and running!
 Please click on Player Registration on our home page to learn more about our online registration process.
 We have gone paperless!
 Get your child registered ASAP!

 Q: Is the Kiwanis Miracle League Park all paid for?
 How can I contribute, especially since my son is having such a great time, I’d like to help.

 A: An excellent question…generally speaking, our ball park is paid for.
-However, in celebration of our TENTH anniversary, we embarked on a CAPITAL IMPROVEMENT CAMPAIGN.
 We added the covered picnic pavilion in 2010.
+However, in 2018 in celebration of our TENTH anniversary, we embarked on a CAPITAL IMPROVEMENT CAMPAIGN (three phases).
 In 2018 we had the entire playing field resurfaced, built a new pergola for the Kiwanis Memory Garden, and coated the floors of our concession building.
+Phase Two includes having a steel covering built over our spectator bleachers.
 Further enhancements are on the drawing board.
 And, we have annual expenses that cover park maintenance, player uniforms, insurance, and a myriad of other expenses.
 We welcome any and all donations, no matter the size.
 Check out the section on sponsors/donors on our website.
 Perhaps you or your company would like to be a team sponsor?
 Or perhaps you’d like to purchase an engraved paver in honor of your child or in memory of a loved one?
 Or perhaps you’d like to make a contribution?
 ALL contributions are tax deductible to the extent allowed by law.
 We are a 501 c 3 tax exempt organization.